-These resources are organized by subjects that may be part of your future plans.
+The resources in this list are organized by subjects that may be part of your future plans.
 Some of the following resources are from The Leukemia & Lymphoma Society (LLS) and some are from different organizations that specialize in specific issues.